rob-myers/rob-myers.github.io/articles/objective.md

 </aside>

-We end with two basic graphical demos: you can pan/zoom, drag the light, and view walls/doors/obstacles in 3D.
+We end with two basic demos:
-They demonstrate underlying polygons endowing the Starship Geomorph with structure.
+you can pan and zoom, drag the light, and view the underlying polygons in 3D.

 <div
   class="tabs"